cherryred5959/blog/content/blog/blog-under-development/index.md

 ---
 title: Work in progress
 date: '2019-03-01T19:00:00.000Z'
-description: Be patient, a new exciting blog is rising 🌈
+description: A new exciting blog is rising 🌈
 ---

 I am working hard to put online exciting content as soon as possible.
 In the meanwhile, have fun with this kittie: